Best Xbox Series X controllers to buy in 2022: Razer, PowerA, Scuf, and more!

-Microsoft launched its most ambitious and powerful gaming console to date, the Xbox Series X, alongside the more affordable Xbox Series S last year.
-Ever since its launch, there has been a massive demand all over the globe, and while the chipset crisis is slowly getting back to normal, grabbing a new gaming console this year is definitely a great achievement.
+Microsoft launched its most ambitious and powerful gaming console to date, the Xbox Series X, alongside the more affordable Xbox Series S. Ever since its launch, there has been a massive demand all over the globe, and while the chipset crisis is slowly getting back to normal, grabbing a new gaming console this year is definitely a great achievement.
 If you’re one of the lucky ones who’s managed to get your hands on the new console, then we’ve got a list of controllers, both official and third-party, that can help take your gaming experience to the next level.

 Navigate this guide: